jestjs/jest/docs/Configuration.md

 Default: `real`

 Setting this value to `fake` allows the use of fake promises to replace the `Promise` class introduced in ecma-script2015 specification.
-Fake promises are useful for synchronizing promises, or for use with jest's fake timers feature.
+Fake promises are useful for synchronizing promises, or for use with Jest's fake timers feature.

 ### `reporters` [array<moduleName | [moduleName, options]>]